 - Prohibiting any type of ignition source or hot work (welding, cutting, brazing, grinding etc) within 3 metres of the cabinet.

 - Banning workers and contractors from bringing personal items into flammable liquids stores (eg, lighters, electronics, gadgets).

 - Preventing vehicular traffic from entering the area.

-Operating procedures should also have scope for ongoing housekeeping and area upkeep.
-This includes:
+Operating procedures should always have scope for ongoing housekeeping and area upkeep.

 - Not allowing combustible items to build up in the area surrounding the cabinet.